-Reavis High School provides a safe learning environment for all student academic, activity and athletic programs.
+Reavis High School strives to provide a safe learning environment for all student academic, activity and athletic programs.
 Rams are Responsible highlights the values that we as a school believe contribute to positive school climate and culture.
-This Tier I personalized character education program was created to support, encourage, and motivate all Rams to demonstrate responsibility while engaging in school.
+This universal program is embedded in our multitiered system approach and motivates all Rams to demonstrate acceptable behaviors appropriate to the academic and school setting.
 The program is designed for our entire Reavis community including students, families, faculty, staff, and administration.
-Monthly themes serve as the pillars of behavioral expectations that create a positive foundation to support academic growth.
+Monthly themes serve as the pillars of behavioral expectations that contribute to a positive foundation.